 Named after Ernest Everett Just, a Dartmouth Valedictorian (1907) and pioneering African-American cell biologist, the E.E.
-Just Program seeks to increase the number of underrepresented minorites at Dartmouth who choose to pursue degrees and careers in STEM disciplines.
-This will be achieved by providing opportunites for intellectual engagement and professsional development within a supportive and inclusive community of Dartmouth scientists.
+Just Program seeks to increase the number of underrepresented minorities at Dartmouth who choose to pursue degrees and careers in STEM disciplines.
+This will be achieved by providing opportunities for intellectual engagement and professional development within a supportive and inclusive community of Dartmouth scientists.

 Upon acceptance into the program, an E.E.
 Just Scholar is assigned an E.E.
 Just Faculty Advisor who will serve as a formal mentor until the Scholar declares a major, typically sometime during their second year.
 This mentorship program complements the College’s Pre-Major Advising System.

 Senior E.E.
 Just Scholars & Graduate Fellows will provide informal peer mentoring to incoming Scholars.

 The Science Forum features talks by Dartmouth Faculty and visiting scientists over dinner.